 CCS IS A LICENCE TO POLLUTE

 Carbon capture and storage is a licence to ramp up emissions.
-Around the world, CCS projects are being built to enhance oil and gas production, not reduce emissions.
-In Australia, the coal and gas industry is pushing for CCS so it has a licence to keep its polluting projects going, not because it wants to cut emissions.
+Around the world, CCS projects are being built to allow for continued oil and gas production – A use that still makes up almost three quarters of world CCS projects, not reduce emissions.
+In Australia, the coal and gas industry is pushing for CCS so it has a license to keep its polluting projects going, not because it wants to cut emissions.

 After decades of CCS research and billions of dollars invested around the world, including here in Australia, there is little to show for it.
 In fact, when CCS is attached to coal and gas power stations it is likely to be at least six times more expensive than electricity generated from wind power backed by battery storage.
 Every CCS project that has been undertaken so far has resulted in significant delays and massive cost blowouts.
 Even when they get a project up and running, CCS trial sites like Chevron’s Gorgon gas plant continue to belch out huge amounts of pollution.

 Worldwide, CCS trials on coal-fired power stations have been monumental failures.
 The few that have got off the ground have grossly exceeded budget and schedule, massively underdelivered on carbon promised to be captured, and are now mostly shuttered.
-No company is prepared to underwrite a CCS project for the life of storage; which leaves that risk to taxpayers.
+No company is prepared to underwrite a CCS project for the life of storage, leaving that risk to taxpayers.

 It is far better and cheaper to avoid carbon emissions in the first place, rather than try to capture them after they’ve been released.
 Rather than wasting money on something that’s expensive and ineffective, Australia should be investing in the things we know can cut emissions quickly and bring down power prices – like renewables backed by storage.